mideind/GreynirCorpus/README.md

 **GreynirCorpus** is a large, parsed treebank of modern Icelandic text.

 The treebank consists of **7 million sentences** containing approximately 110 million words.
-The text is extracted from news and government sites on the web and parsed into full constituency trees in flat text format.
+The text was extracted from news and government sites on the web in the years 2015-2020 and parsed into full constituency trees in flat text format.
 The format is similar to that of the [Penn Treebank](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.9.8216&rep=rep1&type=pdf) and [The Icelandic Parsed Historical Corpus (IcePaHC)](https://linguist.is/icelandic_treebank/Icelandic_Parsed_Historical_Corpus_(IcePaHC)).